CiscoDevNet/terraform-provider-nxos/docs/index.md

 - `devices` (Attributes List) This can be used to manage a list of devices from a single provider.
 All devices must use the same credentials.
 Each resource and data source has an optional attribute named `device`, which can then select a device by its name from this list. (see [below for nested schema](#nestedatt--devices))
 - `insecure` (Boolean) Allow insecure HTTPS client.
 This can also be set as the NXOS_INSECURE environment variable.
 Defaults to `true`.
-- `password` (String, Sensitive) Password for the NXOS device account.
+- `password` (String, Sensitive) Password for the NX-OS device account.
 This can also be set as the NXOS_PASSWORD environment variable.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the NXOS_RETRIES environment variable.
 Defaults to `3`.
-- `url` (String) URL of the Cisco NXOS device.
+- `url` (String) URL of the Cisco NX-OS device.
 This can also be set as the NXOS_URL environment variable.
 If no URL is provided, the URL of the first device from the `devices` list is being used.
-- `username` (String) Username for the NXOS device account.
+- `username` (String) Username for the NX-OS device account.
 This can also be set as the NXOS_USERNAME environment variable.

 <a id="nestedatt--devices"></a>
 ### Nested Schema for `devices`